 - Blog within a particular niche.

-- Know your readers needs.
+- Know your readers needs and desires.

 For more information on niche blogging, see my post Niche Website Ideas.

-What this means is that you need to solve a problem for your readers.
-This builds trust and keeps your readers coming back.
+It’s also important to create content that solves a problem for your readers.
+This builds trust and keeps your readers coming back for more.

 For example, if you are a recipe blogger; you might want to offer posts on ingredient substitutes.
-How to substitute for butter or milk in a recipe might be helpful to someone with a dairy allergy.
+How to substitute for butter or milk, in a recipe, might be helpful to someone with a dairy allergy.
 You are solving a problem for them, and building trust with them.

 If all of this sounds like a ton of work, or if you only want to blog about your kids, pets, and vacations; professional blogging is probably not for you.
 You can still blog.
 Just don’t expect to make a professional blogger salary.

 The key factor in making the most money, with any blog, is site traffic.
-This is why it’s important to have content plan in place.
+This is why it’s important to have a content plan in place.